Crunch-io/swarmy/README.md

 and registers the hostname in Route53.
 Can also wait for the record to be propagated before exiting.

+#### Prerequisites

+None once swarmy is pip installed.

 ### prepephemeral.sh

 This will using the aws command grab information from EC2 regarding the available ephemeral drives in the system.
-If there is more than 1, it will create an md raid array to be able to utilize it as a single disk.
+If there is more than one, it will create an md raid array to be able to utilize it as a single disk.

+#### Prerequisites

+mdadm (plus aws-cli and curl installed with swarmy in `bootstrap.sh`).

 ### mountephemeral.sh

 Using the output from `prepephemeral.sh` (a file dropped in `$SWARMYDIR/ephemeralldev`) it will create a new file system and then mount it, as well as add the appropriate fstab entries.
+See the top of the `mountephemeral.sh` for environment variables that can modify the scratch space mapped.

+#### Prerequisites

+The userspace programs for the file system you've chosen (e.g., xfsprogs, e2fsprogs)

 ### dockerthinpool.sh